yegor256/blog/_drafts/takes-architecture.md

 {% endhighlight %}

 That's all you need to build a web server.
 Now let's discuss how to make it object-oriented and composable.
-Let's try to see how [Takes](http://www.takes.org) framework was built.
+Let's try to see how the [Takes](http://www.takes.org) framework was built.

 ## Routing/Dispatching

 The most important step is to decide who is responsible for building an HTTP response.
-Each HTTP request has 1) a query, 2) a method and 3) a number of headers.
-Using these three parameters we need to instantiate an object who will build a response for us.
+Each HTTP request has 1) a query, 2) a method, and 3) a number of headers.
+Using these three parameters, we need to instantiate an object that will build a response for us.
 This process, in most web frameworks, is called request dispatching or routing.
 Here is how we do it in Takes:

 {% highlight java %}